 Texas 420 Doctors helps patients across Texas connect with licensed physicians who can review their medical history, discuss qualifying conditions, and determine whether they may be eligible for a medical marijuana prescription under Texas law.
 Appointments may be available through telemedicine, which means many patients can complete the evaluation from home without visiting a clinic in person.

 This page is for Texans who are ready to understand the medical marijuana process, confirm whether they may qualify, and take the next step with a physician-guided evaluation.
-If approved, the prescription is entered into the Compassionate Use Registry of Texas, also known as CURT, so the patient can contact a licensed dispensing organization to fill the prescription.
+If approved, the prescription is documented in the Compassionate Use Registry of Texas, also known as CURT, so the patient can contact a licensed dispensing organization to fill the prescription.

 A medical marijuana doctor in Texas evaluates patients to determine whether they may qualify for a medical marijuana prescription under the Texas Compassionate Use Program.